covcom/388COM/Week_10_Location_services_and_maps/README.md

     If your version number is not 6587, you’ll need to adjust accordingly.
 Save the file and click the Sync Project with Gradle Files button.

+    > If you have problems following instructions above, try to do the following, taken from [here](http://stackoverflow.com/questions/16624827/android-studio-with-google-play-services):

+    * Go to File -> Project Structure
+    * Select 'Project Settings'
+    * Select 'Dependencies' Tab
+    * Click '+' and select '1.Library Dependencies'
+    * Search for : com.google.android.gms:play-services
+    * Select the latest version and click 'OK'

 6. Add the following line as a child of the application element in your manifest file

     ![](.md_images/meta.png)